President Alderman Michael Everard CBE BA DSc

 Plans for the Lord Mayors Show float were well in hand.

-Mr Michael Brecknell stood down from the Committee in view of other major commitments, but kindly agreed to remain as Hon Auditor.
+Mr Michael Brecknell stood down from the Committee in view of other major commitments,and clash of interests as he remained Hon Auditor.

 Talk by Mr Trevor Brighan, Archaeologist – Thursday 26th October – The Lamb, Leadenhall Market.